Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 17.27.37 UTC
+- WIB: Minggu, 8 Desember 2024 18.20.01 UTC
-- WITA: Minggu, 8 Desember 2024 18.27.37 UTC
+- WITA: Minggu, 8 Desember 2024 19.20.01 UTC
-- WIT: Minggu, 8 Desember 2024 19.27.37 UTC
+- WIT: Minggu, 8 Desember 2024 20.20.01 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: attitude
+Kategori: technology